 - Nap when baby naps – This has to be the most over used and worst advice given to moms.
 It sounds good aloud but it is so unrealistic.
 When that baby is sleep, you are trying to do laundry, pump, clean the house, or shower.
 The last thing you are thinking about is rest.
 As unfortunate as it is, do you boo.
 There is no point in stressing over it when you are probably stressing about 50 other things already.

 - Don’t co-sleep with baby – This piece of advice is really a personal choice.
 I know that the recommendation is not to co-sleep but there are safe ways to co-sleep, especially if you are a breastfeeding mom.
+We do recommend purchasing a good quality mattress to ensure you get a good nights sleep (when you do get chance), it might be worth reading reviews from sites such as casper vs leesa to find the right one for you.
+You might be able to get a larger mattress so you are all able to squeeze into your bed if you decide to do so.
 The last thing you want to do is get up out of bed every 2hrs to feed your baby.
 What I recommend is looking for safe options to co-sleep like the DockAtot I used for my son and it worked out great.

 - No TV for Baby – I have heard this from pediatricians and other parents.
 However, let’s be real, most learning applications today come in the form of some type of technology.
 If you want to reinforce your child learning colors and shapes, they might tune into Sesame Street or Leap Frog.
 That does not mean you are a bad parent.
 My advice would just be to limit the amount of screen time they are receiving.
 As a note, while a cell phone or tablet is not TV I would not recommend letting your child be on it all the time.